 We want to work with you and your children to ensure we reach at least the Government target.

-If your child is poorly and will not be in school, please inform the office by 9.15am.
-We have a dedicated phone line for absences where you can leave a message even out of office hours.
-You will need to phone every day your child is absent, unless they have had sickness and diarrhoea when it is Southmead school policy for your child to be absent from school for 48 hours after the last bout of being poorly.
-This is to reduce the spread of germs to the rest of the children.
+If a pupil is poorly and will not be in school, parents / carers should inform the office by 9.15am.
+We have a dedicated phone line for absences where parents / carers can leave a message if the call is made out of office hours.
+Parents / carers should phone every day their child is absent, unless they have had sickness and diarrhoea when it is Southmead school policy for pupils to be absent from school for 48 hours after the last bout of being poorly.
+This is to reduce the spread of germs to the rest of the children, as per NHS advice.

 Attendance and Absence

-If your child is going to be absent for any reason during the school day you should collect an absence form or medical absence form from the office.
-At least 1 week’s notice is required for it to be authorised and returned to the class teacher before the child is taken out of school.
+If pupils are going to be absent for any reason during the school day Parents / Carers should collect an absence form (appendix one) or medical appointment absence form (appendix two) from the office.
+Please allow 2 weeks for the absence to be authorised before the child is taken out of school.